kinggongzilla/ai-clone-whatsapp/README.md

 * Llama3 support

 ## About
 This repository lets you create an AI chatbot clone of yourself, using your WhatsApp chats as training data.
-This repository builds upon the new **torchtune** library for finetuning and inference.
+It builds upon the new **torchtune** library for finetuning and inference.

 It includes code to:
 * Preprocess exported WhatsApp chats into a suitable format for finetuning
-* Finetune a model on your WhatsApp chats, using 4-bit quantized LoRa
+* Finetune a model on your WhatsApp chats, using (quantized) LoRa
 * Chat with your finetuned AI clone, via a commandline interface

 Currently supported models are: